Chapter 05

 Elements of a footer on the Clear Bank website.

-First, we’ll create a trigger for the tag.
+First, we’ll create a tag for tracking menu items.

 To set up a tag for tracking footer menu items, follow these steps: